 Any personal information you supply to us will not be retained for longer than necessary.

-In purchasing goods or services from any of the companies to which any Surfers Against Sewage sites links, you are forming a contract with the company(s) concerned (agreeing to their terms and conditions), not Surfers Against Sewage.
+In purchasing goods or services from any of the companies to which any Surfers Against Sewage sites link, you are forming a contract with the company(s) concerned (agreeing to their terms and conditions), not Surfers Against Sewage.

 Using our social media pages